nikhil-swamix/MongEasy/readme.md

 ## **Output**

-will give you a reference to model "Computer", ie a schema.tree output as follows
+will give you a reference to model "Computer", ie a schema.tree output as follows.

 ```javascript
 tree: {